The Strengths Initiative

 Find out why the StrengthsFinder® Assessment is important, and how to take the assessment so you can get started on your journey today.

 The StrengthsFinder© Assessment was rolled out to incoming freshmen and selected student leader groups in Fall 2012 with a completion rate of more than 1,300 students.
 In Fall 2013, the assessment was again rolled out to incoming freshmen and selected student leader groups, as well as the transfer students who were enrolled in GTW 103.
 In Fall 2014, the assessment was again completed by incoming freshmen, who also participated in workshops during orientation and during GTW 101 and GTW 102.
-More than 5000 students, faculty, and staff at UT have completed the Strengths assessment in the first three years.
+More than 5,000 students, faculty and staff at UT completed the Strengths assessment in the first three years.
 Currently the assessment is offered to all incoming students in the Success Scholars Program and to various targeted groups at the request of faculty and staff who believe that Strengths is a valuable tool for their students.
 This assessment helps students identify their top 5 natural talents, which can then be utilized to provide guidance and support.